LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 When converting to a :type:`date` type using the `date` creator method, the date formats shown below are automatically recognized as valid date strings by Lasso.
-These automatically recognized date formats are U.S. or MySQL dates with a four digit year followed by an optional 24-hour time with seconds.
-The  "/" , "-" , and ":"  characters are the only punctuation marks recognized in valid date strings by Lasso when used in the formats shown below.
+These automatically recognized date formats are U.S. or MySQL dates with a four-digit year followed by an optional 24-hour time with seconds.
+The slash (``/``), hyphen (``-``), and colon (``:``) characters are the only punctuation marks recognized in valid date strings by Lasso when used in the formats shown below.

 .. code-block:: none